everestso/everestso/README.md

+# Stil Somewhat Confusing....
-# Shared Tattoo, *Cut Piece*, and *Sleeping Beauty* Wake-Up: A Comparative Case
+# Shared Tattoo, *Cut Piece*, and Improvised *Sleeping Beauty*: A Comparative Case

 ## Shared Ground

-A **shared tattoo**, Yoko Ono’s *Cut Piece* (1964), and an **instant theatrical reproduction of the *Sleeping Beauty* wake-up scene** all operate as **transformational, participatory experiences** rather than static representations.
-Each involves:
+A **shared tattoo**, Yoko Ono’s *Cut Piece* (1964), and an **improvised reworking of the *Sleeping Beauty* wake-up scene** all function as **transformational, participatory experiences** rather than fixed representations.
+In each case:

-* The **human body as central medium**
+* The **human body** is central to meaning-making
-* Action unfolding in real time
+* Action unfolds in real time
+* Participants are emotionally and socially implicated
-* Emotional and psychological impact beyond the moment
+* The experience exceeds the moment and lingers in memory
-* A blurring of art, ritual, and lived experience

-However, they differ sharply in how **agency, consent, bonding, and ethics** are structured.
+What distinguishes them is not whether they involve narrative, but **how agency, consent, and transformation are structured**.

 ---